7 Ways To Attract New Customers and Grow Your Business This Year

 Incentives are ways businesses can encourage a customer to come back, hopefully setting in motion the habit of being loyal to your business.
 Incentives sound easy enough to create, but keep in mind a few important aspects of creating successful customer incentives:

-1. Deliver what you promise.
+• Deliver what you promise.
 An incentive is an extra, something the customer was not expecting.
 If you promise a reward or incentive that you are unable to deliver, you will have created an annoyed customer over something that they hadn’t expected originally.
 If you promise a free gift, for example, and run out, offer an equal or greater value substitution.
 Never let a failed delivery of an extra incentive drive a customer away.

-2. Relate the offer to your business.
+• Relate the offer to your business.
 Customers come to your business to meet specific wants and needs.
 The incentive that you offer should relate to your business so that it fits what customers need and is therefore more attractive.
 If a car dealership is giving away a free grill with every new car purchase, some customers might appreciate the grill but it wouldn’t do anything to build loyalty to the company.
 If they gave away a free auto detail service, that would expose the customer to the service and cement their loyalty to seeing that dealership as the go-to place for all things automobile.

-3. Rethink loyalty cards.
+• Rethink loyalty cards.
 The use of loyalty cards is so popular, many businesses think they have to have them.
 The problem is, customers have so many loyalty cards to fumble around with that they don’t see them as much of an incentive any more.
 If you must have a loyalty card, make the program really worth it.
 Don’t ask them to buy 20 beverages so they can get one free small beverage.
 You’re forcing them to wait too long for the reward and they may lose interest.
-Loyalty cards work best when the reward can be experience sooner rather than later.
+Loyalty cards work best when the reward can be experienced sooner rather than later.
 Customers will work towards the goal of redeeming the reward if it is valuable enough, and attainable.

-4. Make it easy for customers to access the reward.
-Redeeming a free gift your birthday week is better than only on the actual birthday.
+• Make it easy for customers to access the reward.
+Redeeming a free gift during your birthday week is better than only on the actual birthday.
 Reduce the number of hoops your customer has to jump through.
 It shows you are generous, and really want to reward them for their patronage.

 Incentives can make for happy customers, unless you fail to deliver what you promise or make the incentive difficult and fussy to claim.
 Then you have an annoyed customer.

-4. Back-up your product.
+4. Backup your product

 Backing up the product or service you sell means more than just a warranty (although that is part of it).
 Customers carry around a fear that they are making the wrong decision or that they are getting cheated or could have gotten a better deal somewhere else.
 There are a few techniques that you can use to show your customer they have nothing to worry about when buying your product or service:

-1. Price matching.
-Price matching has become popular; it directly answers the fear of a customer who wants to make sure she got the best price possible.
+• Price matching.
+Price matching has become popular; it directly answers the fear of a customer who wants to make sure they got the best price possible.
 By matching any price a customer might find elsewhere, you help alleviate that fear.
 You might even consider a post-purchase price match, in case they later discover that there was a better price.
 You want to establish in the customer’s mind that you always have the best price.

-2. Buy-back, trade-in, or disposal program.
+• Buy-back, trade-in, or disposal program.
 If you sell a product, such as electronic devices, that becomes outdated after a while, consider offering your customers a buy-back or trade-in.
 Furniture stores will often collect and dispose of old mattresses with the purchase of a new one.
 Some customers don’t want to deal with making new purchases because the disposal or problem of what to do with the old item outweighs the desire to get a new one.
 Help remove that obstacle.

-3. Replacement or warranty.
+• Replacement or warranty.
 A warranty program that seems more geared towards profit than helpful insurance or replacement is an annoyance.
 But, particularly with high-ticket items, warranties and promises of replacement help calm fears of investing in something expensive that might break.
 A good return and replacement policy (within acceptable use terms) goes a long way in telling your customer that you believe in your product or service.

 If you can allay that fear, you’ll remove the obstacles most customers have when deciding to choose a business.

-5. Reward your employees.
+5. Reward your employees

 Happy employees go a long way to attracting new customers.